 - Not the most efficient

 This time around it’s all change.
 It’s built alongside – and was developed in conjunction with – the Renault Twingo, sharing much of its technology including engines and transmissions.
-With the Smart ForTwo effectively a shortened version of the same package, this ForFour is effectively a more practical four-seater version (hence the name for four), which is the brand’s most popular model in the UK.
+With the Smart Fortwo effectively a shortened version of the same package, this Forfour is effectively a more practical four-seater version (hence the name ‘for four’), and is the brand’s most popular model in the UK.

 Small yet expensive

 Mercedes-Benz-owned Smart needed to put a premium slant on things for its city car, so the Forfour gets 40kg of extra sound deadening over the Twingo to help dull the sound of the engine under the boot floor in an effort to make it more refined, justifying the higher price tag.